Ziyang-98/Ziyang-98/README.md

 My name is Lim Zi Yang and I am a Full-Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Singapore.

-- 🔭 I’m currently a Software Engineer working at DSTA Singapore.
+- 🔭 I’m currently a Software Engineer working at Airwallex.
 - ⚡ During my free time, I like to work on personal projects and catch up on tech articles.
 - 🎮 I am also an avid gamer and I enjoy a variety of video games such as Cyberpunk 2077, League of Legends & Teamfight Tactics.
 - 📫 How to reach out to me: [![Linkedin Badge](https://img.shields.io/badge/-Zi%20Yang-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zi-yang-lim-a2b651188/)